MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-aut-fi-sample.md

     - DocumentProviderEFRSampleAustria.xml
     - DocumentProviderNonFiscalEFRSampleAustria.xml

 4. Go to **Retail \> Channel setup \> Fiscal integration \> Connector functional profiles**.
-Create two new connector functional profiles for each document provider that you loaded earlier, and select the connector that you loaded earlier.
+Create two new connector functional profiles, one for each document provider that you loaded earlier, and select the connector that you loaded earlier.
 Update the data mapping settings as required.
 5. Go to **Retail \> Channel setup \> Fiscal integration \> Connector technical profiles**.
 Create a new connector technical profile, and select the connector that you loaded earlier.
 Update the connection settings as required.
 6. Go to **Retail \> Channel setup \> Fiscal integration \> Fiscal connector groups**.
-Create two new fiscal connector groups per connector functional profile that you created earlier.
+Create two new fiscal connector groups, one for each connector functional profile that you created earlier.
 7. Go to **Retail \> Channel setup \> Fiscal integration \> Fiscal registration processes**.
 Create a new fiscal registration process, and select both fiscal connector groups that you created earlier.
 8. Go to **Retail \> Channel setup \> POS setup \> POS profiles \> Functionality profiles**.
 Select a functionality profile that is linked to the store where the registration process should be activated.
 On the **Fiscal registration process** FastTab, select the fiscal registration process that you created earlier.
 To enable registration of non-fiscal events on the POS, on the **Functions** FastTab, under **POS**, set the **Audit** option to **Yes**.
 9. Go to **Retail \> Channel setup \> POS setup \> POS profiles \> Hardware profiles**.
 Select a hardware profile that is linked to the Hardware station that the fiscal printer will be connected to.
 On the **Fiscal peripherals** FastTab, select the connector technical profile that you created earlier.